UoM-ResPlat-DevOps/unimelb-mf-clients/docs/unimelb-mf-check.md

     unimelb-mf-check [OPTIONS] --direction <up|down|both> --output <output.csv> <dir1> <namespace1> [<dir2> <namespace2>...]

 DESCRIPTION:
-    Compare files in local diretory with assets in remote asset namespace.
+    Compare files in local directory with assets in remote Mediaflux asset namespace and generates a list of the differences.

 OPTIONS:
     --mf.config <mflux.cfg>                   Path to the config file that contains Mediaflux server details and user credentials.